Richie Malone: Career

 Malone was the frontman of RAID, a rock band based in Dublin.
 He was a fan of Status Quo through his father, first seeing them live in concert in 1999.
 He was particularly a fan of rhythm guitarist Rick Parfitt, emulating his playing style from a young age, and travelling to England to have a replica of Parfitt's trademark white 1965 Fender Telecaster made.

 Malone met the band a number of times backstage after concerts, and became close friends with them.
-In June 2016 whilst touring with Status Quo on their "Last of the Electrics" tour, Parfitt suffered a severe heart attack, and was unable to finish the tour.
+In June 2016, whilst touring with Status Quo on their "Last of the Electrics" tour, Parfitt suffered a severe heart attack and was unable to finish the tour.
 Malone was selected to substitute for Parfitt for gigs in Belgium and Edinburgh in July, before Freddie Edwards, the son of Status Quo bassist John "Rhino" Edwards, took over.
-Malone would fill in for Parfitt again for concerts in later 2016.
-Parfitt died on 24 December 2016, and Richie Malone became the band's new rhythm guitarist.
+Malone filled in for Parfitt again for concerts in later 2016.
+Parfitt died on 24 December 2016, and Malone became a permanent band member.